GrainLearning/grainLearning/paper.md

 GrainLearning started in the geotechnical engineering community and was primarily used for granular materials in quasi-static, laboratory conditions [@Cheng2018a; @Cheng2019].
 These include triaxial [@Hartmann2022; @LI2024105957] and oedometric [@Cheng2019] compressions of soil samples.
 In the particle technology community, attempts with GrainLearning have been made to identify contact parameters for polymer and pharmaceutical powders against angle-of-repose [@essay91991], shear cell [@Thornton2023], and sintering experiments [@ALVAREZ2022117000].
 Satisfactory results have been obtained in simulation cases where the grains were in dynamic regimes or treated under multi-physical processes.

+# State of the field

+Conventionally, the calibration of contact parameters at the grain scale is accomplished by trial and error, by comparing the macroscopic responses between simulation and experiments.
+This is due to the difficulty of obtaining precise measurements at the contact level and the randomness of grain properties (e.g., shape, stiffness, and asphericity).
+In the last decade, optimization [@Do2018] and design-of-experiment [@Hanley2011] approaches such as Latin Hypercube sampling and genetic algorithms have been used.
+However, the amount of model runs is still too large.
+For this reason, Gaussian process regression [@Fransen2021] or artificial neural networks [@Benvenuti2016] were tested as surrogate- or meta-models for the DEM.
+GrainLearning combines probabilistic learning of parameter space and sampling to achieve Bayesian optimization efficiently.

 # Functionality

 - **Calibration**: By means of Sequential Monte Carlo filtering GrainLearning can infer and update model parameters.
 By learning the underlying distribution using a variational Gaussian model, highly probable zones are identified and sampled iteratively until a tolerance for the overall uncertainty is reached.
 This process requires the input of: a time series reference data, the ranges of the parameters to infer and a tolerance.
 The software iteratively minimizes the discrepancy between the model solution and the reference data.